What to Know About the Rise of Colorectal Cancer in Younger People

 How do we stop this rise in cases among younger people?

 Benjamin Lebwohl, M.D., M.S., is a gastroenterologist at NewYork-Presbyterian/Columbia University Irving Medical Center and the director of Clinical Research at the Celiac Disease Center at Columbia University, where he collaborates with investigators in the U.S. and abroad in epidemiology, patterns of care, natural history, and therapeutics.
-Dr. Lebwohl is also the Louis and Gloria Flanzer Scholar at Columbia University Irving Medical Center.
+Dr. Lebwohl is a professor of Medicine and Epidemiology at Columbia University Vagelos College of Physicians and Surgeons.

 Additional Resources